 Guideline for refugees and asylum seekers in Austria.

 (16 pages, .pdf)

-Guidelines for Gender-based Violence Interventions in Humanitarian Settings
+Guidelines for Integrating Gender-Based Violence Interventions in Humanitarian Action

 IASC 2015.
 Sexual violence in armed conflict is a crime against humanity and is being used as a method of war to brutalise and instil fear in the civilian population, especially women and girls.
 The humanitarian community must come together and act together to put into place systems to prevent violence from occurring and when it does, to respond to the needs of survivors/victims.
 The Guidelines provide practical advice on how to ensure that humanitarian protection and assistance programmes for displaced populations are safe and do not directly or indirectly increase women’s and girls’ risk to sexual violence The GBV Guidelines have been revised from the 2005 version by an inter-agency Task Team led by UNICEF and UNFPA, and endorsed by the IASC in 2015. (pdf.
 342 pages).